 Antti manages AQR’s Portfolio Solutions Group, which advises institutional investors and sovereign wealth funds, and develops the firm’s broad investment ideas.
 Before AQR, Antti spent seven years as a senior portfolio manager at Brevan Howard, a macro hedge fund, and a decade in a variety of roles at Salomon Brothers/Citigroup.
 He began his career as a central bank portfolio manager in Finland.
 Antti earned M.Sc. degrees in economics and law from the University of Helsinki and a Ph.D. in finance from the University of Chicago.
 Over the years, he has advised many institutional investors, including Norway’s Government Pension Fund Global and the Government of Singapore Investment Corporation.
 Antti has published extensively in finance and investment journals and has received a Graham and Dodd award and Bernstein Fabozzi/Jacobs Levy awards for his articles.
 His book Expected Returns (Wiley, 2011) is a broad synthesis of the central issue in investing.
 Antti recently scored a rare double in winning the best-paper and runner-up award for best articles published in 2012 in The Journal of Portfolio Management (co-authored articles “The Death of Diversification Has Been Greatly Exaggerated” and “The Norway Model”).

 Ronen’s primary focus is on portfolio management and research.
 He was instrumental in helping to build AQR’s Global Stock Selection group and its initial algorithmic trading capabilities, and now runs the Global Alternative Premia group, which employs various investing styles across asset classes.
 He has received an Outstanding Article award as part of the 17th Annual Bernstein Fabozzi/Jacobs Levy Awards from The Journal of Portfolio Management in 2015 and the Special Distinction Award as part of the Harry M. Markowitz Prize for the best paper published in the Journal of Investment Management in 2015.
-He is on the executive board of the University of Pennsylvania’s Jerome Fisher Program in Management and Technology, is an adjunct professor of finance at New York University, has been a guest speaker at Harvard, Columbia, the University of Pennsylvania and the University of Chicago, and is a frequent conference speaker.
+He is on the executive board of the University of Pennsylvania’s Jerome Fisher Program in Management and Technology and is a member of the Advisory Board of The Rodney L. White Center for Financial Research, The Wharton School, University of Pennsylvania.
+Ronen is also is an adjunct professor of finance at New York University, has been a guest speaker at Harvard, Columbia, the University of Pennsylvania and the University of Chicago, and is a frequent conference speaker.
 Prior to AQR, he was a senior analyst at Quantitative Financial Strategies Inc. Ronen earned a B.S. in economics from the Wharton School at the University of Pennsylvania, a B.A.S. in biomedical science from the University of Pennsylvania’s School of Engineering and Applied Science, and an M.A. in mathematics, specializing in mathematical finance, from Columbia.

 Michael is a Principal on AQR’s Global Asset Allocation team.
 In this role, he oversees macro, fixed income and inflation research.
 He is also part of the portfolio management teams for multi-strategy hedge funds, macro and long-only equity products.
 Prior to AQR, Michael was a teaching fellow and research assistant at Harvard University, a teaching and research assistant at Tel Aviv University and a consultant for Trigger Ltd. (now Trigger-Foresight Ltd.).
 He also served as an intelligence officer in the Israeli Defense Forces, achieving the rank of Major.
 His research has been published in the Financial Analysts Journal and the Review of Financial Studies.
 Michael earned a B.A. in economics and Middle East history, with honors, from Tel Aviv University, and a Ph.D. and an A.M. in economics from Harvard University.